When someone dies

 • Would it help to rotate responsibilities among a few people for now?

-The goal isn’t to create a perfect plan.
-It’s to make sure that no one is left without support in the immediate aftermath.
+Here, the goal is to make sure that no one is left without support in the immediate aftermath.

 5. Make Sure the Home is Safe